Updated on October 22, 2021

 Why Get a Home Equity Loan?

-There are some advantages to choosing a home equity loan instead of another type of borrowing option.
+There are some advantages to tapping into your home’s equity instead of utilizing another type of borrowing option.
 A couple of them are listed below.

-- Low interest rates.
-The rates you’ll find for a home equity loan usually fall below those you’ll be offered on a personal loan or credit card.
+Low interest rates.
+The rates you’ll find for a home equity loan or line of credit usually fall below those you’ll be offered on a personal loan or credit card.

-- Larger sums.
-Most home equity loans are for substantial sums of money – much more than a few hundred or even a couple thousand dollars.
+Larger sums.
+Utilizing your home’s equity may provide access to substantial sums of money– much more than a few hundred or even a couple thousand dollars.
 It can be difficult to secure such loans through other means.

-Technically, you can use a home equity loan to pay for anything.
+Technically, you can use a home equity loan to pay for a variety of things.
 However, most people use them for larger expenses.
 Here are some of the most common uses for home equity loans.

 There are, however, some cases where a home equity loan might not be the smartest financial solution.
 One example?
 Starting your own business.
 This is a risky proposition.
 If you use your home equity to start a business, and the business fails, you may find you’re unable to make the payments on your loan.
 Since you used your house as collateral, this could result in a worst-case scenario of losing your home, as well as your business.